-Business conference organizers doubt whether to opt for Facebook promotion.
-They wonder if this channel can provide audience who are ready to purchase $1000 tickets.
+Business conference organizers have doubts about opting for Facebook promotion.
+They wonder whether this channel can provide an audience who are ready to purchase $1000 tickets.
 Organizers usually go for classic channels: PPC and SEO.
-However, Facebook has audience interested in conferences, but it requires proper approach and message.
-This has been proven by our experience with Growth Marketing Conf.
-This article shows how we reduced the conversion cost for the event by 5 times.
+However, Facebook has an audience interested in conferences, but it requires the proper approach and message.
+This has been proved by our experience with Growth Marketing Conf.
+This article explains how we reduced the conversion cost for the event by 5 times.

 About the project